denimgroup/threadfix/threadfix-scanagent/README.md

 TODO

-# Installation and Configuratino #
+# Installation and Configuration #

 ## Installation ##